 Everything is very different: language, climate, customs, and demeanor.

 Extreme shortages of everything require great innovation.
-Cubans constantly rise to the challenge.
+Cubans continuously rise to the challenge.
 We advise coming to Cuba with an open mind until you get a lay of the land.
 Patience and understanding are the watchwords.

-Words from wise travelers If you go to Cuba looking for problems, you will be inundated, as problems exist in abundance.
+Words from wise travelers If you go to Cuba looking for problems, you will be inundated, as they exist in abundance.
 On the other hand, if you visit with an open mind, in the spirit of learning about a wonderful people and their unique society and culture, your journey will be unmatched.
 Cubans are as thrilled to have you as their guest as you are about getting to know them.

 Race, sex, and LGBT+ issues

 Race and sex and LGBT+ issues are upside down compared to the United States.

 Skin color is nebulous.
 A minority of Cubans are white or black.
 The vast majority of Cubans fall many shades in between.
 Don’t assume local comments about color are necessarily racist.
 The historical context is different.
 There are scores colors in Cuba.
 Best to assume every Cuban is proud of their place on the color spectrum.

 Cuba is not like other Latin countries where women get pinched and squeezed on their private parts in public.
 Some Cuban men are not beyond issuing flirtatious comments to women.
 Female travelers can respond as they please – consider it as a compliment or insult.
 When women tell men in Cuba to desist, they do.
 “No means no,” reigns supreme in Cuba.
 Suffice it to say Cuba is among the safest nations in the world for female travelers.